-PROFILE:Douglas Wood is a program officer in the Ford Foundation's Educational Opportunity and Scholarship sector.
+PROFILE:Douglas Wood is a program officer in the Ford Foundation's Youth Opportunity and Learning sector.
 His grantmaking helps students make a successful transition from high school to college.
 It also focuses on raising college completion rates among vulnerable student populations.

 As the Ford Foundation's bio of Wood puts it:

-"Douglas Wood works on higher education issues, with an emphasis on the needs of students from poor and marginalized communities in the United States.
-His grant making focuses on helping students transition from high school to college and improving the college completion rates of underserved students.
-He brings to this position broad experience in PK-12, as well as higher education policy and administration.
+Douglas Wood is part of the Youth Opportunity and Learning team.
+His grant making has focused on helping students transition from high school to college and also on improving the college completion rates of underserved students.
+He brings to his role at Ford broad experience in prekindergarten to 12th grade, as well as higher education policy and administration.

 Prior to joining the foundation in 2011, Douglas was associate dean of administration and planning at the Eugene Lang College of Liberal Arts at the New School.
 During the 10 years before coming to Ford, he also worked as executive director and chief executive officer of the Tennessee State Board of Education; served as a member of the Tennessee Higher Education Commission; and was executive director and principal investigator of the National Academy for Excellent Teaching, an institute of Teachers College, Columbia University.